11 Preventive Plumbing Maintenance Tips You Should Know

 5. Watch What You Put in Your Garbage Disposal

-While having a garbage disposal in your kitchen is a fantastic convenience, it does have some limitations to bear in mind.
+While having a garbage disposal in your kitchen is a fantastic convenience, it does have some downsides to bear in mind.
 Placing incompatible things in the disposer can cause both immediate problems and ones that aren't apparent for a while.

 Finally, while putting grease (especially hot, liquid oil) in a drain or disposer may seem innocent enough, the substance cools quickly in your home plumbing, congeals back into a solid there, and can lead to clogs deep in your home's plumbing sometime down the road.
+Instead, put grease in a sealable container and throw it in the garbage.

 6. Keep Your Drains Clear

 If you’ve noticed water going down your drains slowly, you may have a slight clogging problem.
-Your first choice might be to buy a chemical drain cleaner since it’s a heavy-duty response and can clear the blockage right away.
+Your first thought might be to buy a chemical drain cleaner.
+However, this isn’t the best move because these products contain acids that can eat away at your pipes or damage your toilet.
+To prevent damage, always steer clear of using drain cleaners.

-Sometimes, this isn’t the best move because these products contain acids that can eat away at your pipes or damage your toilet.
-Instead, you can use a mixture of hot water, vinegar, and baking soda.
-The contents will bubble up and clear out your drains, allowing your water flow to return to normal.
+Instead, you can use homemade cleaning supplies, such as a mixture of hot water, vinegar, and baking soda.
+The contents will bubble up and help clear out your drains, allowing your water flow to return to normal.

 “Alternatively, use an enzyme cleaner from your local plumber or hardware store and allow the natural enzymes to do the heavy lifting for you,” says Joseph Wood, Expert Review Board member and master plumber and Founder of the Boston Standard Company in Mattapan, MA.